 The introduced bill features several other policy changes that were not part of the CCI-initiated conversation, including an additional enforcement role for the Colorado Department of Labor and Employment and increasing the potential backpay from three years to six years for an employee in a prevailing lawsuit.
 While CCI is very supportive of the career progression/development provisions in the bill, there are concerns about the six-year backpay addition.
-The bill was heard in the Senate Business, Labor and Technology Committee last week but was laid over for action.
+The bill is awaiting a hearing in the Senate Appropriations Committee.

-Sponsors: Sens.
-Danielson and Buckner, Reps.
-Gonzales-Gutierrez and Bacon
+Sponsors: Sen. Danielson & Sen. Buckner, and Rep. Gonzales-Gutierrez and Rep. Bacon